Wednesday, January 21, 2026

 The Whitehall Fraternal Cluster:

-In 1790, the names associated with the Mayflower Aaron Fuller line—Aaron, Ephraim, Judah, and Henry— the exact same names found in the Fuller Silver Book entry for Aaron Fuller and wife Ruth Sawyer (see above) show up in Whitehall, Washington County, New York.
-They are nowhere to be found near David Fuller and Mehitable (Broughton) Fuller in Dutchess County, New York.
+In 1790, the names associated with the Mayflower Aaron Fuller line—Aaron, Ephraim, Judah, and Henrythe exact same names found in the Fuller Silver Book entry for Aaron Fuller and wife Ruth Sawyer (see above) show up in Whitehall, Washington County, New York.
+They are nowhere to be found near Daniel Fuller and Mehitable (Broughton) Fuller in Dutchess County, New York.

 Those names simply do not appear in that family group.

 However, in Whitehall, we find them clustered together.
-These men—Henry, Ephraim, Judah, and Aaron Fuller, likely Jr.—are likely the same brothers (or at the very least nephews) of Ruth Fuller [Francisco] shown in the Silver Book shown above and the sons of Aaron Fuller and Ruth Sawyer. named
+These men—Henry, Ephraim, Judah, and Aaron Fuller, likely Jr.—are likely the same brothers (or at the very least nephews) of Ruth Fuller [Francisco] shown in the Silver Book shown above and the sons of Aaron Fuller and Ruth Sawyer named in the Silver Books.

 They didn't just happen to live in the same town; they migrated as a single family unit - AND all happen to live in the same town.